-The Operations category asks HOW your organization designs, manages, improves, and innovates its EDUCATIONAL PROGRAMS AND SERVICES and WORK PROCESSES and improves operational EFFECTIVENESS to deliver student and STAKEHOLDER VALUE and achieve ongoing organizational success.
+The Operations category asks HOW your organization designs, manages, improves, and innovates its products and WORK PROCESSES and improves operational EFFECTIVENESS to deliver CUSTOMER VALUE and achieve ongoing organizational success.

-6.1 Work Processes: How do you design, manage, and improve your key Educational Programs and Services work processes?
+6.1 Work Processes: How do you design, manage, and improve your key products and work processes?
 (45 pts.)

-- a.
-EDUCATIONAL PROGRAMS AND SERVICES PROCESS Design - (1) Determination of EDUCATIONAL PROGRAM AND SERVICE PROCESS Requirements HOW do you determine KEY EDUCATIONAL PROGRAM AND SERVICE and WORK PROCESS requirements?
-HOW do you address environment protection and PLANET FRIENDLY approaches inthe design? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
-What are the KEY requirements for these WORK PROCESSES? - (3) Design Concepts HOW do you design your EDUCATIONAL PROGRAM AND SERVICE and WORK PROCESSES to meet requirements?
-HOW do you incorporate new technology, organizational knowledge, EDUCATIONAL PROGRAM AND SERVICE EXCELLENCE, environmental protection, student and STAKEHOLDER VALUE, consideration of risk, and the potential need for agility into these EDUCATIONAL PROGRAMS AND SERVICES PROCESSES? - b.
-PROCESS Management and Improvement - (1) PROCESS Implementation HOW does your day-to-day operation of WORK PROCESSES ensure that they meet KEY PROCESS requirements?
+a.
+Product and PROCESS Design

+- (1) Determination of Product and PROCESS Requirements HOW do you determine KEY product and WORK PROCESS requirements? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
+What are the KEY requirements for these WORK PROCESSES? - (3) Design Concepts HOW do you design your products and WORK PROCESSES to meet requirements?
+HOW do you incorporate new technology, organizational knowledge, product excellence, CUSTOMER VALUE, consideration of risk, and the potential need for agility into these products and PROCESSES?

+b.
+PROCESS Management and Improvement

+- (1) PROCESS Implementation HOW does your day-to-day operation of WORK PROCESSES ensure that they meet KEY PROCESS requirements?
 What KEY PERFORMANCE MEASURES or INDICATORS and in-process MEASURES do you use to control and improve your WORK PROCESSES?
 HOW do these MEASURES relate to end-product quality and PERFORMANCE MEASURES? - (2) Support PROCESSES HOW do you determine your KEY support PROCESSES?
 What are your KEY support PROCESSES?
-HOW does your day-to-day operation of these PROCESSES ensure that they meet KEY business requirements? - (3) EDUCATIONAL PROGRAM AND SERVICE and Process Improvement HOW do you improve your WORK PROCESSES and support PROCESSES to improve EDUCATIONAL PROGRAM AND SERVICE PROCESS PERFORMANCE, environment protection and enhance your CORE COMPETENCIES, and reduce variability?
-HOW do you improve your WORK PROCESSES and support PROCESSES to address environment protection and climate change events as appropriate? - c.
-Supply-Network Management - (1) How do you manage your supply network?
-HOW do you select suppliers that are qualified and positioned to meet your operational needs, enhance your PERFORMANCE, support your STRATEGIC OBJECTIVES, and enhance your student and STAKEHOLDER satisfaction?
-HOW do you - promote ALIGNMENT and collaboration within your supply network; - ensure supply-network agility in responding to changes in student and STAKEHOLDER, market, and organizational requirements; and - communicate PERFORMANCE expectations, advocate environment protection measure and evaluate suppliers' PERFORMANCE, provide feedback to help them improve, and deal with poorly performing suppliers?
+HOW does your day-to-day operation of these PROCESSES ensure that they meet KEY business requirements? - (3) Product and Process Improvement HOW do you improve your WORK PROCESSES and support PROCESSES to improve products and PROCESS PERFORMANCE, enhance your CORE COMPETENCIES, and reduce variability?

-(2) HOW do you advocate environment protection and evaluate suppliers based on climate change consciousness requirements and planet friendly approaches as appropriate for long term operational sustainability?

-d.
+c.
+Supply-Network Management

+HOW do you manage your supply network?
+HOW do you select suppliers that are qualified and positioned to meet your operational needs, enhance your PERFORMANCE, support your STRATEGIC OBJECTIVES, and enhance your CUSTOMERS' satisfaction?
+HOW do you d.
 INNOVATION Management

+- promote ALIGNMENT and collaboration within your supply network; - ensure supply-network agility in responding to changes in CUSTOMER, market, and organizational requirements; and - communicate PERFORMANCE expectations, measure and evaluate suppliers' PERFORMANCE, provide feedback to help them improve, and deal with poorly performing suppliers?

 HOW do you pursue your opportunities for INNOVATION?
 HOW do you pursue the STRATEGIC OPPORTUNITIES that you determine are INTELLIGENT RISKS?
 How do you make financial and other resources available to pursue these opportunities?
-HOW do you decide to discontinue pursuing opportunities at the appropriate time?
+How do you decide to discontinue pursuing opportunities at the appropriate time?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).